 A student who is admitted to a program but cannot enroll in the semester for which admission was given may request to defer enrollment.
 Generally, students are allowed to defer enrollment for up to one academic year.
 In order to defer your application, you must send a written request to firstname.lastname@example.org.
 Students are required to comply with any changes to admission or program requirements that occur during their deferral.

-A student who wants to change from a current degree program to another degree program should submit a Request for Change of Study Program form, along with all required documentation, to Graduate Records (D 101D).
+A student who wants to change from a current degree program to another degree program should submit a Request for Change of Study Program form, along with all required documentation, to Graduate Records (Room D 101D).
 This will initiate the process of being admitted into a new program.
 Admission to a different program at Northeastern is solely at the discretion of the admitting program.

 College of Graduate Studies and Research policy states that all credits applicable to the degree must have been completed within a maximum of six years prior to the granting of the master's degree.
 This includes transfer credits, submission of thesis, defense of thesis, submission of research projects, completion of practicum or internship and the course credits required for the degree.
 If a student fails to complete his or her program in six years, coursework that is more than six years old will be considered outdated and must be retaken.
 Extensions of currency, in which an outdated course can be considered current by the program and the College of Graduate Studies and Research, are not routine, but may be granted under special circumstances.
 The student must submit a formal petition in order to apply for an exception to this six-year rule.
 The form for that petition is called a Time Extension Request Form.

-Your records have been moved to inactive status.
+Your records have been moved to Inactive status.
 This is not a dismissal or meant to be punitive.
 Northeastern simply needs to keep an accurate record of who is in our graduate programs.
 If a student has been absent from their graduate program for three consecutive terms (including summer), without submitting a request for a Leave of Absence, then we consider that student to have dropped out of the program and left the University.
-An inactive student who wants to come back to complete their program needs to apply for re-admission.
+An inactive student who wants to come back to complete their program needs to apply for readmission.
 Besides filling out a new application and paying the application fee, a student needs to provide transcripts from schools they’ve attended since they left NEIU.
 (Recommendation letters, test scores, and other documents will already be on file in Graduate Admissions.)
 The admissions packet will be sent to the program for their review.
 It is the decision of the program whether the inactive student can return.
 A student would be admitted for an upcoming semester, and would be under the new catalog year.
 Coursework from their previous time in the program can still count towards their degree, if the courses (1) meet the program requirements of the new catalog year and (2) were taken within six years of the planned graduation date.
 For more information, visit the Graduate Admissions page, which discusses readmission to a master's program.

 A student in good academic standing may be given a leave of absence upon the student's request and subsequent approval by the dean.
 Such leaves are still counted within the six-year time limitation for degree credits.
-A student must submit a Leave of Absence Form, accompanied by a program of study developed in collaboration with the program advisor that outlines how the student will successfully complete the program upon his/her return.
+A student must submit a Leave of Absence Form, accompanied by a program of study developed in collaboration with the program advisor that outlines how the student will successfully complete the program upon their return.
 For more details about the Leave of Absence, please see the Leave of Absence Policy.